 Hike, fish, paddle, picnic, or take part in an Alberta Parks interpretive program or guided hike!

-Hiking: There aren’t too many official (marked) hiking trails in Castle Provincial Park, so carry a map and compass/GPS, or sign up for a guided hike with Alberta Parks.
+Hiking: There aren’t too many official (marked) hiking trails in Castle Provincial Park, so carry a map and compass/GPS.
 Some of the more popular trails are as follows:

 - Table Mountain (scramble): 4.3 km one way, 685 m elevation gain.
 Departs from Beaver Mines Day Use Area.